Kristina01111000/Drws_site/README.md

 - Make quizzes for the 4 month course after lessons are added
 - For articles always have picture wrapped by text
 - update plugin list
+- remind him about the ein until he gets it
+-